Change

 c.
 Country risk

 The IHI Group conducts its activities including procurement, production, export, sales, and construction on a global basis.
-If the continuation of business activities or the operation of business sites could become difficult due to political or economic turmoil in each country and region and a resulting freeze on currency exchange transactions, or debt defaults, or seizure of investment assets, occurrence of unforeseen acts of terrorism or labor disputes, political instability, defaults, or other factors, the Group’s operating results and financial position could be adversely affected.
-Against these risks, the Group endeavors to ensure that it is fully covered by trade insurance, strives to gather information regarding country risks and to raise awareness among Group employees, and strengthens structure such as preparation and review of business continuity plan (BCP).
+If the continuation of business activities or the operation of business sites could become difficult due to political or economic turmoil in each country and region and a resulting freeze on currency exchange transactions, or debt defaults, or seizure of investment assets, occurrence of unforeseen acts of terrorism or labor disputes, political instability, defaults, or other factors, the Group's business performance and financial position could be adversely affected.
+Against these risks, the Group endeavors to ensure that it is fully covered by trade insurance, strives to gather information regarding country risks and to raise awareness among Group employees, to review of the information sharing framework, and strengthens structure such as preparation and review of business continuity plan (BCP).

-The Group perceives that increasing uncertainty such as growing tensions in the Middle East, Ukraine, and Taiwan, political conflicts between the U.S. and China, and the expanding impact of economic security issues, among other factors.
+The Group perceives that increasing uncertainty such as growing tensions in the Middle East and Ukraine, political conflicts between the U.S. and China, and the expanding impact of economic security issues, among other factors.

 d.
 Economic security